eashi/keda-workshop/README.md

 ### Follow the RabbitMQ Sample

-Clone https://github.com/eashi/sample-go-rabbitmq.git, and check out the branch `simple-secret`.

-This is a fork of the official RabbitMQ sample, the original can be found [here](https://github.com/kedacore/sample-go-rabbitmq)
+Clone https://github.com/eashi/sample-go-rabbitmq.git, and **check out the branch `simple-secret`**. *(this is a fork of the official RabbitMQ sample, the original can be found [here](https://github.com/kedacore/sample-go-rabbitmq))*

-Follow the instructions of the sample until you reach "Deploying a RabbitMQ consumer" so we can discuss the `deploy/deploy-consumer.yaml` file.
+Follow the instructions of the sample **until you reach "Deploying a RabbitMQ consumer"** so we can discuss the `deploy/deploy-consumer.yaml` file.

 ## Workshop Flow 2 (External Scalers)